Scientific Program

 JOINT SESSION: The Fuel & Physiology of Regeneration

-Scientific Committee on Hematopoiesis + Scientific Committee on Stem Cells and Regenerative Medicine
+This session was developed by the Scientific Committee on Hematopoiesis + Scientific Committee on Stem Cells and Regenerative Medicine.

 Dr. Robert Signer, will discuss how protein homeostasis has emerged as fundamentally and preferentially important in HSCs.
 He will review how the protein homeostasis network is uniquely configured to promote hematopoietic stem cell self-renewal.
 Dr. Signer will further discuss how mechanisms of translational control, protein folding, and protein degradation are rewired throughout life to preserve stem cell fitness and will evaluate consequences of protein homeostasis disruption.